This chapter describes ACLEI's purpose, functions, priorities and structure.

 - the Department of Immigration and Border Protection (including the Australian Border Force).

 * The Australian Criminal Intelligence Commission commenced on 1 July 2016.
-The ACC, CrimTrac Agency and former National Crime Authority were already part of the Integrity Commissioner's jurisdiction.
+The Australian Crime Commission, CrimTrac Agency and former National Crime Authority were already part of the Integrity Commissioner's jurisdiction.

 Other agencies with law enforcement functions may be added by regulation.

-The LEIC Act establishes a framework within which the Integrity Commissioner and the relevant agency heads can detect and investigate corruption issues and prevent corrupt conduct jointly and cooperatively (the Integrity Partnership).
+The LEIC Act establishes a framework within which the Integrity Commissioner and the relevant agency heads can detect and investigate corruption issues and prevent corrupt conduct jointly and cooperatively.

 This arrangement recognises both the continuing responsibility that the law enforcement agency heads have for the integrity of their staff members and the role that the Integrity Commissioner—as independent decision-maker—plays in the law enforcement integrity framework.
 Accordingly, the Integrity Commissioner works to ensure that indications and risks of corrupt conduct in law enforcement agencies are identified and addressed, to strengthen those agencies against compromise.

-ACLEI's strategy is to prioritise those areas of administrative, regulatory or law enforcement activity that would be significantly undermined if corruption were to become established.
+ACLEI's operational strategy is to prioritise its detection, disruption and deterrence efforts against high-impact risk themes—those areas of administration, regulatory or law enforcement activity that would be significantly undermined if corruption were to become established.
+This approach aligns with the LEIC Act which directs that the Integrity Commissioner must give priority to countering serious corruption and systemic corruption.

 ACLEI delivers its priorities through three program and three enabler outputs, as shown.